garlictech/workflows/README.md

 # The Garlictech development workflows and images

-This repo implements the Garlic Tech development infrastucture.
-The infrastructure is based on Docker containers, because:
+This repo implements the Garlic Tech development infrastructure.
+The infrastructure is mainly based on Docker containers, because:

 * it provides a standardized, virtualized development environment
 * you can develop services in the same environment like the production environment